speed47/spectre-meltdown-checker/FAQ.md

 ## Why is my OS not supported?

 This tool only supports Linux, and [some flavors of BSD](#which-bsd-oses-are-supported).
 Other OSes will most likely never be supported, due to [how this script works](#how-does-this-script-work).
 It would require implementing these OSes specific way of querying the CPU.
 It would also require to get documentation (if available) about how this OS mitigates each vulnerability, down to this OS kernel code, and if documentation is not available, reverse-engineer the difference between a known old version of a kernel, and a kernel that mitigates a new vulnerability.
+This means that all the effort has to be duplicated times the number of supported OSes, as everything is specific, by construction.
+It also implies having a deep understanding of every OS, which takes years to develop.
+However, if/when other tools appear for other OSes, that share the same goal of this one, they might be listed here as a convenience.

 ## The tool says there is an updated microcode for my CPU, but I don't have it!